The Hicks Legal Journal

 Articles on evidence, accountability, and damages.

-These articles explain how evidence, institutional decisions, and damages proof can affect a case long before a lawsuit reaches a courtroom.
+These articles explain how evidence, institutional decisions, and documentation of harm can affect a case long before a lawsuit reaches a courtroom.

-Allen Gamble Prison Homicides and the Duty to Protect People in Custody
+Allen Gamble Death Records and the Duty to Protect People in Custody

 Federal Officer Shootings and the Limits of Civil-Rights Remedies